Virginia city reaches agreement to go back to being a town - News Break

 Virginia city reaches agreement to go back to being a town

-MARTINSVILLE, Va. -- One Virginia city has reached an agreement to go back to being a town.
+MARTINSVILLE, Va.
+(AP) — One Virginia city has reached an agreement to go back to being a town.

 The city of Martinsville, located on Virginia’s border with North Carolina, has reached an agreement with Henry County to revert to a town within the county.